DenzelBraithwaite/Vault-of-Knowledge/html.md

 #### **\<body> misconception**

 The `<body>` does not magically take up the entire height of the screen.
-It behaves like any other element, whilch will only take the space it needs.
+It behaves like any other element, which will only take the space it needs.

 <br>
 <br>